 Hungry ¤ ¤ ¤

 Companies use ordinal data to improve their overall customer service.
-After using their service or buying their product, many companies are known to ask customers to fill an after service form, describing their experience.
+After using their service or buying their product, many companies are known to ask customers to fill out an after-service form, describing their experience.

 This will help companies improve their customer service.
 Consider the example below: